Open Source Hub

 HUB : Advanced Engineering & Computing

-Data Science & AI Digital Infrastructure Industrie & Services Open Source Optics & Photonics
+Cyber & Security Data Science & AI Digital Infrastructure Drones Industrie & Services Open Source Optics & Photonics Territoires

 HUB : Cyber & Security